compassion, collaboration & cooperation iN transistion

 PEOPLE HAVE ADORED the SUN

-Early on, the relationship was SIMPLE - the SUN gave light and heat, and we gave thanks.
+Early on, the relationship was SIMPLE - the SUN gave light and heat, and we

-As our awareness of the world became greater, we began to cherish the SUN for the ways
+gave thanks.
+As our awareness of the world became greater, we began to

-it affected us - for rays of sunshine that give LIFE to OUR PLANET and our spirits; for
+cherish the SUN for the ways it affected us - for rays of sunshine that give

-the dawns and twilights that calm and mystify; for summer harvests, and finally, for the
+and mystify; for summer harvests, and finally, for the awesome reality of

-elaborate as time went on.
+time went on.
 The ARTS evolved, and time and again many of the greatest

-poets, painters, writers, and musicians have lifted their eyes upward for inspiration.
+poets, painters, writers, and musicians have lifted their eyes upward for

 .

-NATURE has given her own glorious tribute
+NATURE has given her own glorious

-stretching and unfolding in brilliant hues, ever
+Gracefully stretching and unfolding in

-turning their delicate blossoms towards the
+brilliant hues, ever turning their delicate

-and flourish in its rays.
-Perhaps NATURE's best
+its rays.
+Perhaps NATURE's best paean to

-paean to the SUN is the flower that so closely
+the SUN is the flower that so closely

 resembles it - THE SUNFLOWER.

-The sunflower stands as a monument to the
+The sunflower stands as a monument to

-vital connection between the SUN and EARTH,
+the vital connection between the SUN and EARTHrising majestically from the

-any wonder that we delight in a meadow of sunflowers, or a radiant bouquet?
+and brilliant gold.
+Is it any wonder that we delight in a meadow of sunflowers,

-Like sunflowers, we seek the SUN, delight in its warmth, and welcome its
+or a radiant bouquet?
+Like sunflowers, we seek the SUN, delight in its warmth,

 So read the Introduction SUNFLOWERS